Hotkeys: currently supported tools

 • parameter shows which parameter(s) a command takes

-• controls: not quite sure what this means.
-I think it indicates what portion of the UI the shortcut is restricted to.
+• only for control: indicates what portion of the UI the shortcut is restricted to.

-The above tools I've made plugins for, because I found out where they store their settings.
-I've included some other tools I work with but for them I only built a csv file because that's what the application minimally needs, the plugin is mainly for reading from and writing to the tool's settings files:
+The above tools I've made plugins for, because I could find out where they store their settings.
+I've included some other tools I work with but for them I only built a keydef file because that's what this application minimally needs, the plugin is mainly for reading from and possibly writing to the tool's settings files:

 • hotkeys to be used in the shell (Bash)

-• keys for Kdiff3, GIMP, Audacity, FileZilla - some tools I use ocasionally
+• keys for Kdiff3, GIMP, Dia - some tools I use ocasionally that are based on the GTK framework for which I made some shared routines